strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/upgrade-to-apollov4.md

 # Apollo Server v3 upgraded to Apollo Server v4

-Strapi 5 has strict requirements on the configuration filenames allowed to be loaded.
+Strapi 5 has some changes for user code that relied on specific versions.
 <Intro />

 ## Breaking change description